Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 Puh Toh Tze Buddhist Temple

-With its traditional Chinese roofing and design, the Puh Toh Tze Buddhist Temple stands out in the predominantly Muslim city, making this one of the more unusual Kota Kinabalu attraction places to visit.
+With its traditional Chinese roofing and design, the Puh Toh Tze Buddhist Temple stands out, making this one of the more stunning Kota Kinabalu attraction places to visit.

-The Temple is set on a small hill, approx. 9km from Kota Kinabalu city centre, easily reachable by taxi or Grab.
+The Temple is set on a small hill, approximately 9 kilometres from Kota Kinabalu city centre.
+It’s easily reachable by taxi or Grab.

 Address: 88450 Kota Kinabalu

-As much a part of the local lore as Bondi Beach is to Sydney or Copacabana is to Rio de Janeiro, Tanjung Aru is 1.3km of silky golden beach that is world famous for its epic sunsets!
+As much a part of the local lore as Bondi Beach is to Sydney or Copacabana is to Rio de Janeiro, Tanjung Aru is 1.3 kilometres of silky golden beach that is world famous for its epic sunsets!

 The most popular of all places to visit near Kota Kinabalu airport, Tanjung Aru is Malay for “Casuarina Beach”, taking its name from the casuarinas or aru trees that surround the sandy beach.
 Split into three sections, the beach is simply named – First Beach, Second Beach and Third Beach.